 The Just for Laughs Festival runs from July 11 to July 29 in Montreal.

 Said Paul Ronca, director of industry and special events programming and strategic partner development for the festival, “We look forward to welcoming the 2018 Variety 10 Comics to Watch to the Just for Laughs Festival in Montreal this July.
 So many great performers who we feel will be stars in the near future like many past ‘10 to Watch’ alumni.”

 Then 10 comics selected this year are:

 Joel Kim Booster – Booster recently released the comedy album “Model Minority” and recorded a special for “Comedy Central Presents.
 He’s appeared on “Conan” and “Comedy Knockout” and written for “Billy on the Street.”

-Darren Knight – Knight’s character “Southern Momma” has more than half a 750M views across multiple social media platforms and has played 175 shows and sold over 200K tickets in under two years.
+Darren Knight – Knight’s character “Southern Momma” has millions of views across multiple social media platforms and has played 175 shows and sold over 200K tickets in under two years.
 A Documentary about his rapid rise to stardom “Southern Momma: The Darren Knight Story” is currently available on Amazon and iTunes.

 Sam Jay – Currently a writer on “Saturday Night Live,” Jay has been seen in the series “Nobodies” and on “Jimmy Kimmel Live.”
 Last year she released her Comedy Central special and has an upcoming special on Netflix.
 Her debut standup album “Donna’s Daughter” will be distributed by Comedy Central Records this summer.